1950s Diabolo Scissor Wall Lamp

 Manufacturer: SIS LICHT Gebr.
 Lang GmbH & Co., Schweinfurt, Germany.

 Other versions: This 1950s diabolo scissor wall lamp exists in several colours and variations.
+It is model 105.
 Some wall lamps have different wall mounts.
 They also exists in a version with a gooseneck instead of a brass rod on the lampshade.
 Also produced as a clamp lamp.
 Lampshades exists with perforated stars.
 Also made with a pull cord switch or a switch on cord.
 The lampshade was also used for a table lamp.

 Often attributed to Hala, The Netherlands.
 Others say ANVIA, The Netherlands.
 Some others say that it is a lamp made by the Italian Stilnovo company.
 But those are false assumptions.
 Sometimes you find this lamp with a paper SIS label on the inside of the lampshade, as you can see.

 SIS LICHT – Light Solutions was founded in 1924 by Erich Lang and his dad Karl Lang senior.
 They started a metal industry factory, that had it’s focus on lighting right from the start.
 The name SIS stands for Sirius Schweinfurt.
 Today, they are producing a wide range of industrial lighting.
 The company is led by Stefan Lang, the fourth generation to lead the family business.